oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 [FastAPI Path Operations for Django Developers]: /2023/10/19/fastapi-path-operations-for-django-developers/
 [SQLAlchemy for Django Developers]: /2023/10/23/sqlalchemy-for-django-developers/

-Testing is an integral part of the development process as it ensures the functionality, stability, and overall quality of the codebase.
-In this article, we will explore several topics related to testing a FastAPI application.
+Testing is an integral part of the development process, as it ensures the functionality, stability, and overall quality of the codebase.
+In this article, we will explore several topics related to testing FastAPI applications.
 By the end, you will have a solid understanding of how to effectively test your FastAPI applications, giving you the confidence to add new features, refactor code, and squash bugs.

 ## Testing basics

-When testing API endpoints we want to follow this basic structure:
+When testing API endpoints, we want to follow this basic structure:

 1. Make requests to our endpoint.
 2. Assert/verify something about the response.